Cleveland Clinic logo

 How common is the Lazarus effect?

-Healthcare providers don’t know exactly why this happens.
-One theory suggests CPR quickly pushes lots of air into your lungs, leading to hyperinflation.
-In other words, there’s too much air in your lungs and not enough time for you to breathe it out.
-As a result, the pressure in your chest increases.
+Experts don’t know exactly why autoresuscitation happens.
+One theory suggests CPR may quickly push lots of air into your lungs, leading to hyperinflation.
+In other words, there’s so much air in your lungs and not enough time for you to breathe it out.
+This raises the pressure in your chest.

-This raised pressure limits how much blood can flow into and out of your heart.
-When CPR stops, the pressure drops, and blood can again flow to your heart.
-This may cause circulation to resume, but often only briefly.
+The raised pressure limits how much blood can flow in and out of your heart.
+When CPR stops, the pressure drops.
+Blood can flow into your heart again.
+This may cause circulation throughout your body to resume, but usually just for a short time.

-Regardless of the underlying cause, the Lazarus effect can only occur after a healthcare provider declares someone clinically dead.
-Because of this, researchers have offered guidelines for providers to lower the odds of a premature declaration of death.
+The Lazarus effect can only occur after a healthcare provider declares someone clinically dead.
+So, providers take careful steps to lower the odds of a premature declaration of death.
 These include:

-• Monitoring a person nonstop for 10 minutes after CPR has ended before declaring death.
+• Monitoring a person nonstop for at least 10 minutes after CPR has ended before declaring death

 Advertisement